openstack/kolla/doc/multinode.rst

 .. note:: As the subtitle for this section implies, these steps should be
           applied to all nodes, not just the deployment node.

+The ``start-registry`` script configures a docker registry that proxies Kolla images from Docker Hub, and can also be used with custom built images (see :doc:`image-building`).

 After starting the registry, it is necessary to instruct Docker that it will be communicating with an insecure registry.
 To enable insecure registry communication on CentOS, modify the ``/etc/sysconfig/docker`` file to contain